isomerpages/moe-regentsec/_parents-and-partners/For Alumni/Regent Secondary School Alumni.md

 ##### **Ex Regenite Graduates with an Honours Degree**

-_Mr Randy (ex-Regenite 2004-2007) just graduated from Nanyang Technological University with an honours degree in Buisness Management and Accountancy under the University Scholars Programme.
+_Mr&nbsp;Randy&nbsp;(ex-Regenite 2004-2007) just graduated from Nanyang Technological University with an honours degree in Buisness Management and Accountancy under the University Scholars Programme.
 He is working with Visa as a business consultant now.
 He returned Regent Secondary School to share his learning journey with our graduating cohort.
 All from Regent Secondary is proud of his achievements._

-📰 Click  [Newspaper Article 1](/files/Randy.pdf) to view the achievement which was published in the Lianhe Wanbao
+📰 Click  [Newspaper Article 1](/files/Randy.pdf) to view the achievement which was published in the Lianhe&nbsp;Wanbao

 “Source: \[Lianhe Wanbao\] © Singapore Press Holdings Limited.
 Permission required for reproduction”.